tomdee/calico-docker/docs/getting-started/powerstrip/Demonstration.md

 (Note - this export will only persist for your current SSH session)

 Later, once you have guest containers and you want to attach to them or to execute a specific command in them, you'll probably need to skip the Powerstrip proxying, such that the `docker attach` or `docker exec` command speaks directly to the Docker daemon; otherwise standard input and output don't flow cleanly to and from the container.
 To do that, just prefix the individual relevant command with `DOCKER_HOST=localhost:2375`.

 For example, `docker attach` commands should be:

     DOCKER_HOST=localhost:2375 docker attach node1

 Also, when attaching, remember to hit Enter a few times to get a prompt to use `Ctrl-P,Q` rather than `exit` to back out of a container but still leave it running.

 ## Creating networked endpoints

-Now you can start any other containers that you want within the cluster, using normal docker commands.
+Now you can start any other containers that you want within the cluster, using normal Docker commands.
 To get Calico to network them, simply add `-e CALICO_IP=<IP address>` to specify the IP address that you want that container to have.

 (By default containers need to be assigned IPs in the `192.168.0.0/16` range.
 Use `calicoctl` commands to set up different ranges if desired)

 So let's go ahead and start a few of containers on each host.